wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 Travel & Notes does not calculate routes and itineraries.
 It connects to a route provider to get this itinerary.
-The different route providers that can currently be used are GraphHopper, Mapbox, OpenRouteService and OSRM.
+The different route providers that can currently be used are GraphHopper, Mapbox, Stadia Maps, OpenRouteService and OSRM.
 It is also possible to draw a polyline between two places, without following paths.
 A train route between two stations can also be added, provided that this route is encoded in OpenStreetMap, respecting the rules of public transport version 2.

-For GraphHopper, OpenRouteService and Mapbox it is necessary to have an access key (**API Key**) to connect to the server.
+For GraphHopper, OpenRouteService, Stadia Maps and Mapbox it is necessary to have an access key (**API Key**) to connect to the server.
 Check the websites of these different providers to obtain an access key.

 You must also correctly read the conditions of use of the access keys and check that what you do